Naipes Heraclio Fournier: History

 In 1948 Naipes Heraclio Fournier company was the best playing card manufacturer in Spain.
-In 1986 the company United States Playing Card company bought Naipes Heraclio Fournier.
+In 1986 the company United States Playing Card Company bought Naipes Heraclio Fournier.

-Nowadays the company sells 16 million packs a year.
-It sells them to many casinos around the world, being one of the most important playing card manufacturers in the world.
+Currently, the company sells 16 million packs a year to many casinos around the world, being one of the most important playing card manufacturers in the world.

 In 1986 it was acquired by the US Playing Card Company, entering a conglomerate where other brands such as Bicycle, Aviator, Bee and KEM are located.

-In 1993, it continues to increase its presence in the international market.
-This transformation forces them to move to their final location, a large warehouse with adequate facilities to meet the growing demand.
-It has obtained the certificate ISO 9001 - 2000 (Lloyd's Register Quality Assurance) to the quality of the production process.
+In 1993, it continued to increase its presence in the international market.
+This transformation forced them to move to their current location, a large warehouse with adequate facilities to meet the growing demand.
+It has obtained the certificate ISO 9001 - 2000 (Lloyd's Register Quality Assurance) for the quality of the production process.

 Products

 The company produces many different types of cards.